 Cornwall, the south-west tip of England, is framed to the north and south by a rugged coastline.
 Once characterised by smugglers coves and tin mines, coastal Cornwall is now synonymous with stunning beaches, world-class surfing, fresh seafood and picturesque harbours.
+Its winding country roads link it all together, making it a scenic destination to explore by car.
+If you’re travelling from London, the drive takes in the region of five-and-a-half hours.

 Cornwall’s epic coastline boasts renowned visitor attractions such as historical castle ruins with links to Arthurian legend, artists’ colonies that have influenced modern British art, and the world’s largest indoor rainforest – all culminating at Land’s End, the most westerly point of mainland England.
 Cornwall also has a rich culinary heritage.
 Famous television chefs Jamie Oliver and Rick Stein have restaurants on Cornwall’s coast, and visitors can enjoy everything from Michelin-starred cuisine to traditional fare like Cornish pasties and Cornish cream teas.